 - Finally figure out _[insert scary financial thing here ]_ (Roth IRAs, 529s, automatic investing, Vanguard, learn about personal finance, Mint, YNAB, whatever)

 - Save $500 a month (set it up with automatic savings!)

 - Earn an extra $500 a month (such as by freelancing, getting a side gig like babysitting, etc.)

-Ladies, what are your financial goals in 2017?
+Ladies, what are your financial goals this year?
 What have they been in the past, and what worked and what didn’t?
 How do you choose and set financial goals for the year?